stutimi/nextfang-cp-legend-hub-16/README.md

 - 📚 Blogs & tips for coding & tech careers
 - 💡 Interview prep & real-world scenarios
 - 🔔 Notifications and reminders
 - 📱 Fully responsive with sleek animations
+- 🚧 Ongoing Development
+I am currently working on this project and actively improving its features to enhance functionality and user experience.

 ---